howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- Logout BE test
-- Update mertonon.com
+- Splice in validations again
 - Create with login, logout, intro, entering in the nav-to by the by
 - Make the buttons say more sensible stuff when we log in or out or whatever
 - Re-frame all the things
 - Kill the statecharts
 - Other CRUD sidebars, refactor to reframe

+- Logout BE test
+- Update mertonon.com
 - FE only generation
 - FE testing with generation
 - Remove postgres requirement for build